MiguelMSandin/oligoN-design/README.md

 `alignPrimers.sh -c target_consensus.fasta -p output.fasta -o target_primers.fasta`
 `rateAccess.py -f target_primers.fasta -o output_access.tsv`

 Briefly: First candidate primers are selected with `findPrimer.py`, then they are tested for unespecific hits with `testPrimer.py`.
-A consensus sequence is created from the target file with the wrapper `createConsensus.sh` and the consensus sequence and the candidate primers are aligned to the *Saccharomyces cerivisae* template  18S rDNA sequence to estimate the accessibility with `rateAccess.py`.
+A consensus sequence is created from the target file with the wrapper `createConsensus.sh` and the consensus sequence and the candidate primers are aligned to the *Saccharomyces cerivisae* template  18S rDNA sequence with `alignPriemrs.sh` to estimate the accessibility with `rateAccess.py`.
 And based on your preferred parameters you select the best candidate primers/probes for preliminary laboratory experiments.

 (**Not tested**) The **laziest option** is simply running the wrapper `oligoNdesign.sh` as follows: